AmirSabzalipour/CV/pages/work2.md

 /* Example of overriding the default alignment for a specific item */ .additional-column span.date {
-    justify-self: end; /* Aligns this item to the end of the container horizontally */
+    justify-self: start; /* Aligns this item to the end of the container horizontally */
     align-self: center;
     color: rgba(200,144,98,1) /* Centers this item vertically */
 }

+.additional-column span.location {
+    justify-self: start; /* Aligns this item to the end of the container horizontally */
+    align-self: center;
+    color: rgba(200,144,98,1) }

     /* Responsive adjustments for smaller screens */
     @media only screen and (max-width: 600px) {